siobhanlgorman/Sourdough-Bakes/README.md

 [Google maps](https://www.google.com/maps) was used to provide a map link.

+[Picresize](https://picresize.com) was used to resize photos

 # Testing

 ## Validation

 * [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors identified were fixed.
 At the final stage no errors or warnings were found
-* [CSS Validator](https://validator.w3.org/) was run several times during the project andpicked up small syntax errors which were corrected.
+* [CSS Validator](https://validator.w3.org/) was run several times during the project and picked up small syntax errors which were corrected.
 At the time of submission the css code succesfully passed the validator with no errors.
 * Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ## Responsiveness